-Optimal transport and the Wasserstein distance have become a major tool of signal modeling and analysis [KPT+17].
-Regarding the finite-dimensional formulation in terms of linear programs, the design of efficient algorithms for large-scale problems requires sophisticated techniques [Sch16].
-The problems of discrete optimal transport studied in this paper, in connection with the local Wasserstein distances of (1.4), have a small or moderate size (n^2 : number of labels squared).
+Regarding the finite-dimensional formulation of optimal discrete transport in terms of linear programs, the design of efficient algorithms for large-scale problems requires sophisticated techniques [Sch16a].
+The problems of discrete optimal transport studied in this paper, in connection with the local Wasserstein distances of (1.4), have a small or moderate size $(n^2$: number of labels squared).
 We apply the standard device of enhancing convexity through entropic regularization, which increases smoothness in the dual domain.
 We refer to [Sch90] and [Bru06, Ch.
 9] for basic related work and the connection to matrix scaling algorithms and the history.
-Smoothing of the Wasserstein distance and Sinkhorn's algorithm has become popular in machine learning due to [Cut13a].
+When entropic regularization is very weak and for large problem sizes, the related fixed point iteration suffers from numerical instability, and dedicated methods for handling them have been proposed [Sch16b].
+Smoothing of the Wasserstein distance and Sinkhorn's algorithm has become popular in machine learning due to [Cut13].
 The authors of [Pey15, CP16] comprehensively investigated barycenters and interpolation based on the Wasserstein distance.
-Our approach to image labeling, in conjunction with the geometric approach of [ÅPSS17], is novel and elaborates the preliminary announcement [ÅHS+17].
+Our approach to image labeling, in conjunction with the geometric approach of [ÅPSS17], is novel and elaborates [ÅHS $^+$ 17].